Get the best South African rand buyback rate by comparing currency buyback deals from the UK's top foreign exchange providers

 Use our store finder to search for your nearest currency exchange, then simply take your South African rand to the store to sell over the counter.
 You'll save on postage fees, but availability varies by location and you'll have fewer deals to choose from compared to selling by post.

-Travel FX are offering the best South African rand buyback rate right now at 23.9643.
+Currency Online Group are offering the best South African rand buyback rate right now at 22.7086.
 At this rate, 1 South African rand is worth £0.04.
-You'll need to place your order online to get this rate which is based on a comparison of 6 foreign exchange companies and assumes you were selling 4000 South African rand by post.
+You'll need to place your order online to get this rate which is based on a comparison of 8 foreign exchange companies and assumes you were selling 4000 South African rand by post.

 It can be difficult to exchange leftover South African rand coins.
 Banks and foreign exchange companies don't generally accept coins because they're expensive to process and transport, so your options for exchanging any leftover shrapnel back into pounds can be limited: